mitchahan/Roguelike-Game-CSharp/README.md

 # Roguelike-Game-CSharp
 This is a tutorial project I followed that guides you through creating a Roguelike game with C# in order to get comfortable with the language.
-Since I finished the base tutorial I will be adding more to the game fleshing it out and working with C#.
+Since I finished the base tutorial I will be adding more to the game, fleshing it out and working with C#.
-The website can be found here: https://roguesharp.wordpress.com/
+The tutorial can be found here: https://roguesharp.wordpress.com/

 ## Libraries
 This Project was created using multiple libraries in Visual Studio